pickware/style-guide/README.md

 ## git hooks

-You can add automatic code style checks to your shopware plugin repositories using the `pre-commit` git hook of `git-hooks/shopware-plugin`.
+You can add automatic code style checks to your shopware plugin repositories using the `pre-commit` and `pre-push` git hooks contained in `git-hooks/shopware-plugin`.
 Just change your plugin's `composer.json` as follows:

 ```json
 ...